Some basic terminology

 Le- which means language.
 Hence, Letoa is the name of the global auxiliary language.
 It is widely spoken throughout the planet.

-I- this refers to a people group.
-The planet’s sapient hominids often call themselves the Itoa in the Letoa language.
+Ro- this refers to a people group.
+The planet’s sapient hominids often call themselves the Rotoa in the Letoa language.
 They also consider themselves part of various smaller, more localised people groups.

 This site also makes regular use of the following spiritual concepts: